ucan-wg/awake/README.md

 The IV MUST be generated fresh for every message in this session.
 If the session is not fully established, the AES key MUST NOT ever be reused.

+FIXME add section about KDF in the intro

 ### 3.3.2 Validation UCAN

 The validation UCAN MUST NOT be used to delegate any capabilities.
 This UCAN MUST only be used to prove access to capabilities and sign the AES key.
 The `att` and `my` fields MUST be empty arrays.

 #### 3.3.2.1 Challenge

-The Responder picks the method of challege to validate the Requestor.
+The Responder MUST set the method of challege to validate the Requestor.
 This MUST be set in the `fct` section of the UCAN so that it is signed by the Responder.
 The RECOMMENDED authorization methods are out-of-band PIN validation (`oob-pin`) and UCAN (`ucan`).

 To set the challenge as `oob-pin`, the `fct` section of the UCAN MUST include the following: